KevinVan720/animated_styled_widget/README.md

 3. Explicit animations (local/global, timed/scroll based) with the ExplicitAnimatedStyledContainer widget.
 4. Styled Components: StyledButton, StyledToggleButtons, StyledSwitch, StyledRadio, StyledCheckbox, StyledSlider.
 Your app don't need to look like Material.

+Many features of this package is inspired by CSS or follows CSS specifications.
+If you are familiar with CSS, this package should be even easier to use.

 ## What is the Style class?
 The style class is a collection of UI data classes.
 It currently supports the following properties: